 Miller Trusts are also commonly known as a (d)(4)(B) Trust; Medicaid Income-Only Trust; or Irrevocable Qualified Income Trust (QIT).
 Miller Trusts are solely designed to own income to get around Medicaid’s income caps.
-In Florida, the income cap established by Medicaid is $2,205.00 per month (as of January 2017).
+In Florida, the income cap established by Medicaid is $2,250.00 per month (as of January 2018).
+The Medicaid Income Cap changes periodically.
 Qualified Income Trusts can be established by the Medicaid applicant, his/her spouse, agent under valid power of attorney, or by a court.

 Pension companies may be withholding income for tax, health insurance or even life insurance purposes.
 Your elder law attorney will want to review a recent pension statement as well.

 What Can a Medicaid Applicant Do With Income that Exceeds Medicaid Income Caps?

 Take a typical example, Mr. Smith has $3,000 per month in income, but his nursing home costs $7,500 per month!
 His income exceeded the Medicaid income cap, so before Mr. Smith sought an Elder Law / Medicaid lawyer, he was ineligible to apply for Medicaid ICP benefits.
 But he also did not earn enough to pay the steep nursing home bill.
 In 2017 (when the income cap was $2,205.00), by utilizing a d4B Trust / Miller Trust, we qualified Mr. Smith for Medicaid by placing slightly more than $795.00 per month ($3,000 - $2,205.00) into a Qualified Income Trust.

 We advise slightly overfunding the QIT to provide a cushion for any deviations in income from month-to-month.